Sitecore/jss/docs/data/routes/docs/nextjs/experience-editor/walkthrough/en.md

 **Option 1: Environment variable**

 Set the `SITECORE_JSS_EDITING_SECRET` environment variable.
-This could be preferred for container or hosted production environments (e.g. Vercel).
+This could be preferred for container or hosted production environments.

 **Option 2: Sitecore setting**